Accommodation at Gondwana

 The shareholders of Gondwana are the fourteen residents who individually or jointly own houses and blocks on Gondwana Sanctuary (Lots 2 to 9 and 11 and 12), and who collectively own the community facilities and the common property on which Gondwana is located (Lots 1 and 10).

-In addition to the Gondwana shareholders, there are approximately fifteen guests and long-term residents who tend to be considerably younger, and either live in the Community House or in rental accommodation associated with one of the private houses.
+In addition to the Gondwana shareholders, there are approximately fifteen guests and long-term residents, and either live in the Community House or in rental accommodation associated with one of the private houses.

 What communal events are held on Gondwana?